kurator-org/kurator-validation/README.md

 The `WoRMSCurator` class provides just one one method, `curate_taxon_name_and_author()` that takes a record (represented as a Python dictionary) as input, updates the record, and returns the updated record.
 It calls methods on an instance of the `WoRMSService` class to look up the WoRMS record corresponding to the input, updates the TaxonName and Author fields of the record if needed, and adds fields to the record to indicate what updates were performed and to save any field values that were replaced.

 This class can be used from another Python script directly.
-The `__main__` block block at the end of [WoRMSCurator.py](https://github.com/kurator-org/kurator-validation/blob/master/src/main/python/org/kurator/validation/actors/WoRMSCurator.py) illustrates the use of the WoRMSCurator class to clean a set of records:
+The `__main__` block at the end of [WoRMSCurator.py](https://github.com/kurator-org/kurator-validation/blob/master/src/main/python/org/kurator/validation/actors/WoRMSCurator.py) illustrates the use of the WoRMSCurator class to clean a set of records:

     if __name__ == '__main__':
         """ Demonstration of class usage"""